angrycoder009/JAVASCRIPT-PROJECT-30/javascript-amazon-project-main/readme.md

    step2 :if it's in the cart , just increase the quantity.

   step3 : if it's not in the cart , add to the cart.

+Now , we have to make cart quantity interactive.. to do this, calaculate the quantity-> we can simply loop through array and add the quantity put the quantiy on the page ->